Adaptive Authentication

 Deny Access | Denies access when the user matches against a journey. |

-Just Password | Requires the user to only provide a password to login. |
+Just Password | Requires the user to provide only a password to log in. |

 Push Notification | Approves sign-ins via push notification sent to the BlockID App. |